AshishPrasad/BTP/README.txt

 Changes:

 liblitmus:
--Dependent Tasks represented as DAG.
+-Dependent Tasks represented as Directed Acyclic Graph (DAG).

 litmus-rt:
 -Created data structure (3 level linked lists) to maintain the precedence constraints of the tasks.